zabihis/fast-saliency-model/README.md

 2-  The ".h" file is the weights of the trained model.

-The project codes was rewriten to be used in google Colab.
+- The project codes was rewriten to be used in google Colab.

-Copy the files in your google drive in "Colab Notbooks" folder.
+- Copy the files in your google drive in "Colab Notbooks" folder.
+- To apply the model on your images, you should copy your images in the folder specified by "input_imgs_path".